-After arriving at Green Bay Airport, I will be renting a car to travel to my sister's farm which is about 40 miles southeast of the airport.
+After arriving at Green Bay Airport, I rented a car to travel to my sister's farm which is about 40 miles southeast of the airport.
 In the U.S., people drive on the right side of the road as opposed to the left side of the road in Thailand.
-Besides remembering to stay on the right side of the road, I will have to reacquaint myself with a left side steering wheel as opposed to the right side steering wheel used in Thailand.
+Besides remembering to stay on the right side of the road, I had to reacquaint myself with a left side steering wheel as opposed to the right side steering wheel used in Thailand.

 7. Less Public Transportation